QiangZiBro/stacked_capsule_autoencoders.pytorch/README.md

 - [ ] possible visulization for  CCAE and SCAE

 ## Installation
-Based on pytorch 1.7 but you can use it older than this version, recommend 1.2~1.7.
+Based on pytorch 1.7 but sure you can use  older  version, 1.2~1.7 recommended.
 ```bash
 git clone https://github.com/QiangZiBro/stacked_capsule_autoencoders.pytorch
 pip install requirements.txt